Awom07/WeatherCompose/README.md

-# Jetpack Compose WeatherApp 🌡
+# Jetpack Compose WeatherApp

 WeatherApp is an application that shows you the weather according to your location.
 You can find out by searching the weather information of the city you want.
-You can save the weather of the city you want.
-If you have an internet connection, the weather conditions of these cities are updated automatically.
-Weather information is saved on the device.

 <br/>